People-Centered Development Programs in the Coffeelands

 WHAT IS PEOPLE-CENTERED DEVELOPMENT?

-People-Centered Development is an approach to international development that focuses on the real needs of local communities for the necessities of life - clean water, health care, income generation - that are often disrupted by conventional development assistance.
+People-Centered Development is an approach to international development that focuses on the express needs of local communities for the necessities of life - clean water, health care, income generation - that are often disrupted by conventional development assistance.

 It is important to understand that we don’t just do a project here or a project there - this isn’t charity.
 We engage with every coop we work with, it is an integral and fundamental part of our business and our relationship with all of our grower partners.